History of Indonesia: Economic crisis and Suharto's resignation

-May 1998 riots of Indonesia
+May 1998 riots

 The May 1998 riots of Indonesia also known as the 1998 tragedy or simply the 1998 event, were incidents of mass violence, demonstrations, and civil unrest of a racial nature that occurred throughout Indonesia.

 Politics since 1999

 In October 1999, the People's Consultative Assembly (MPR), which consists of the 500-member Parliament plus 200 appointed members, elected Abdurrahman Wahid, commonly referred to as "Gus Dur", as President, and Megawati Sukarnoputri as Vice-President, both for five-year terms.
-Wahid named his first Cabinet in early November 1999 and a reshuffled, second Cabinet in August 2000.
-President Wahid's government continued to pursue democratisation and to encourage renewed economic growth under challenging conditions.
+Abdurrahman named his first Cabinet in early November 1999 and a reshuffled, second Cabinet in August 2000.
+President Abdurrahman's government continued to pursue democratisation and to encourage renewed economic growth under challenging conditions.
 In addition to continuing economic malaise, his government faced regional, interethnic, and interreligious conflict, particularly in Aceh, the Maluku Islands, and Irian Jaya.
 In West Timor, the problems of displaced East Timorese and violence by pro-Indonesian East Timorese militias caused considerable humanitarian and social problems.
-An increasingly assertive Parliament frequently challenged President Wahid's policies and prerogatives, contributing to a lively and sometimes rancorous national political debate.
+An increasingly assertive Parliament frequently challenged President Abdurrahman's policies and prerogatives, contributing to a lively and sometimes rancorous national political debate.

-During the People's Consultative Assembly's first annual session in August 2000, President Wahid gave an account of his government's performance.
+During the People's Consultative Assembly's first annual session in August 2000, President Abdurrahman gave an account of his government's performance.
 On 29 January 2001, thousands of student protesters stormed parliament grounds and demanded that President Abdurrahman Wahid resign due to alleged involvement in corruption scandals.
 Under pressure from the Assembly to improve management and co-ordination within the government, he issued a presidential decree giving Vice-President Megawati control over the day-to-day administration of government.
 Soon after, Megawati Sukarnoputri assumed the presidency on 23 July.
 Susilo Bambang Yudhoyono won Indonesia's first direct presidential election in 2004, and was reelected in 2009.

 Joko Widodo, the PDI-P candidate, was elected president in 2014.
 Having previously served as the Governor of Jakarta, he is the first Indonesian president without a high-ranking political or military background.
 However, his opponent Prabowo Subianto disputed the outcome and withdrew from the race before the count was completed.
 Jokowi was reelected in 2019, again defeating Prabowo Subianto.

 Terrorism

 As a multi-ethnic and multicultural democratic country with a Muslim-majority population, Indonesia faces the challenge of dealing with terrorism linked to global militant Islamic movements.
 Jemaah Islamiyah (JI), a militant Islamic organisation that aspires for the establishment of a Daulah Islamiyah across Southeast Asia, is responsible for a series of terrorist attacks in Indonesia.
 This terrorist organisation, linked to Al-Qaeda, was responsible for the Bali bombings in 2002 and 2005, as well as Jakarta bombings in 2003, 2004, and 2009.
 The Indonesian government and authorities have tried to crack down on terrorist cells in Indonesia.

 On 14 January 2016, suicide bombers and gunmen initiated a terror attack in Jakarta, resulting in the death of eight people: three Indonesian civilians, a Canadian and four of the attackers.
 Twenty people were wounded during the attack.
-The Islamic state claimed responsibility for the incident.
+The Islamic State claimed responsibility for the incident.